Louiesammy/Megatron-Bot/README.md

 Santan-md is released under the [MIT License](https://opensource.org/licenses/MIT).

-Enjoy the diverse features of the Megatron-Bot to enhance your conversations and make your WhatsApp experience more interesting!
+Enjoy the diverse features of the Santan-md to enhance your conversations and make your WhatsApp experience more interesting!

 ## Developer: